JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab2-UsingPowerFxInCustomPages.md

 > [!IMPORTANT]
 > This exercise assumes that you have completed the previous exercises and have the `Lab 2` canvas app open in the Power Apps studio.
 If you are not there currently, navigate to the app now.

-Power Apps provides an [App Checker tool](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/accessibility-checker) that can help you identify and resolve potential issues in our canvas apps.
+Similar to a canvas app, custom pages provides an [App Checker tool](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/accessibility-checker) that can help you identify and resolve potential issues.
 These issues can range from errors, through to accessibility concerns to performance improvements.
-Ensuring that you address accesibility issues is important, as it can help to ensure that all users can interact with your app effectively.
+Ensuring that you address accesibility issues is important, as it will ensure that all users can interact with your apps and pages effectively.

-In this exercise, you will run the App Checker tool against the `Lab 2` canvas app, review the recommendations and then implement any necessary changes.
+In this exercise, you will run the App Checker tool against the `Lab 2` custom page, review the recommendations and then implement any necessary changes.
 We will also simulate an issue in the application, to see how the App Checker tool can be used to identify and resolve errors.

-1. In the `Lab 2` canvas app, navigate to the **Contact Form** screen in the tree view, select the **Get Weather** button and adjust the **OnSelect** property formula as follows:
+1. In the `Lab 2` custom page, navigate to the **Contact Form** screen in the tree view, select the **Get Weather** button and adjust the **OnSelect** property formula as follows:

     ```
     Set(varWeatherForecasts, GetWeatherForLocation.Run(Concatenate('Contact Gallery'.Selected.'Error Simulation', ",", 'Contact Gallery'.Selected.'Address 1: City', ",", 'Contact Gallery'.Selected.'Address 1: ZIP/Postal Code', ",", 'Contact Gallery'.Selected.'Address 1: Country/Region')))